tmwlcx/Offbeat/Model/Offbeatr_README.md

 >#### Parameters:
 >
 >>**cluster\_sizes : *list of ints, default=[3800,2528,1264,632]***
+>>
->>    A list of integers containing the cluster sizes for each level.
+>>    &nbsp;&nbsp;&nbsp;&nbsp;A list of integers containing the cluster sizes for each level.
 The number of levels is derived from the structure of this list.
 The default values are for 4 levels and were chosen based on the loose number of 1264 genres of music.
 See [here](https://www.theguardian.com/music/2014/sep/04/-sp-from-charred-death-to-deep-filthstep-the-1264-genres-that-make-modern-music) for more information.
 >
 >---
 >#### Returns:
 >
 >>**self**
+> ---
 >
->
 >#### Attributes:
 >
 >>**songs_labeled_ : *pandas.DataFrame, shape(N, number_levels)***
->>    A Pandas DataFrame object containing all N songs in the dataset and their corresponding number_levels of levels.
 >>
+>>    &nbsp;&nbsp;&nbsp;&nbsp;A Pandas DataFrame object containing all N songs in the dataset and their corresponding number_levels of levels.
+>>
+>>---
+>>
 >>**centroids_ : *pandas.DataFrame, shape(sum(cluster_sizes), 8)***
+>>
->>    A Pandas DataFrame object containing the centroids computed for every label.
+>>    &nbsp;&nbsp;&nbsp;&nbsp;A Pandas DataFrame object containing the centroids computed for every label.
 >
 >---